OlivierLD/raspberry-coffee/NMEA.mux.WebUI/README.md

 | ![Setting](./docimg/headup.01.crop.png)| ![Setting](./docimg/headup.02.jpg)| ![Setting](./docimg/headup.03.jpg)|

-You can see the data displayed on the windshield and still look through it.
+You can see the data displayed on the windshield and still look through it (on the picture above, it's actually a mirror, opaque...).

 ---